 What is the difference to the term biocides (bios = life, caedere = kill)?
 In the strict sense, biocides are understood to mean active substances, chemicals and microorganisms used against harmful organisms (such as rats, insects, fungi, microbes) in non-agrarian pest control, for example disinfectants, rat poisons or wood preservatives.
 By contrast, products used in the cultivation of plants are not referred to as biocides but as crop protection agents.
 Biocides are also called non-agricultural pesticides for distinction.

 Biopesticides are non-synthetic plant protection products.
-Compared to chemically synthesized pesticides, it is characterized by lower toxicity, higher selectivity and better compatibility organically or.
+Compared to chemically synthesized pesticides, it is characterized by lower toxicity, higher selectivity and better compatibility organically respectively.
 Integrated crop protection out.
 Such a biopesticide was developed to prevent bee mortality and consists of the poison of a tarantula and the poisonous substances of the snowdrop.
 It has (contrary to conventional pesticides) no negative effects on the bees, However, the use of such substances is usually more complicated and for the effective use of a special know-how required.
 In viticulture there are attempts to use biopesticides as an alternative to copper sulphate use.

 Although there are clearly regulated rules for the assignment of many active substances, in reality often no difference is made, or the two terms biocides and pesticides are also confused or equated.
 For example, a fungicide can be assigned to both pesticides and biocides depending on the application.
 After the target organisms or their effect on certain organisms of plant, animal or other origin pesticides are divided into the following groups: